wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 This dashboard helps you investigate Wavefront usage for each user and ingestion policy.

-As a Wavefront administrator, you’re interested in usage patterns for the whole company, but also for different teams in the company.
-You can create ingestion policies and assign accounts (user or service accounts) to each policy to see which teams use which part of total ingestion.
-You can even drill down to individual users from this Ingestion (PPS) Usage dashboard.
+Wavefront supports creation of ingestion policies.
+You create policies and assign accounts (user or service accounts) to each policy and examine which teams use which part of total ingestion in this Ingestion (PPS) Usage dashboard.
+You can even drill down and examine usage of individual users.

-The dashboard includes a link to the **Ingestion Policies** page so you can examine or modify [ingestion policies](ingestion_policies.html)
+The dashboard includes a link to the **Ingestion Policies** page so you can create, examine, or modify [ingestion policies](ingestion_policies.html)

 ![screenshot of part of the dashboard](/images/ingestion_pps_usage_breakdown.png)